cstuder/parse-hydrodaten/README.md

 One of the data formats is an XML file with the current & yesterdays water temperature, flow amount and surface height.

 Not every stations measures every parameter.
-Not every parameter is imported.
 Not every stations reports its data at the same time.

 Periodicity: 10 minutes.
 Timezone: Europe/Zurich.